 If you find yourself in Canada’s capital of Ottawa around the summer solstice, you won’t want to pass up a chance to experience the Summer Solstice Aboriginal Arts Festival.
 The summer solstice just so happens to fall on National Aboriginal Day, and Ottawa has combined the two celebrations to recognize the contributions of the First Nations, Inuit, and Métis peoples.
 You can expect aboriginal crafts, authentic food, plenty of traditional dancing and drumming, as well as the center of the event — the Pow Wow.

 Midsummer at Skansen, Sweden

 In Sweden, the summer solstice is a chance to dance around maypoles and bonfires and snack on the ever-delicious pickled herring.
 The Swedes truly celebrate the longest day of the year, as the long and dark winter is finally in the rearview mirror.
-If you want to experience one of the country’s summer solstice celebrations, you won’t have trouble finding one from small towns to bigger cities.
+If you’ve managed to find last minute flights to Sweden and you want to experience one of the country’s summer solstice celebrations, you won’t have trouble finding one from small towns to bigger cities.
 However, the outdoor Skansen Museum in Stockholm hosts one of the most traditional midsummer festivals in the country.
 Midsummer at Skansen consists of lots of dancing and games, the raising of a maypole on midsummer’s eve, and plenty of local crafts and folk music.
 Skansen’s traditional take on Midsummer spans three days.

 Do you have a favorite summer solstice celebration?
 Share your pick with us in the comments below.